juanignaciogiacobbe/apuntes/AWS/AWS Solutions Architect Associate Certification SAA-C03/02-EC2 Instance Storage/01-EBS.md

 - EBS Encryption leverages keys from KMS(AES-256).
 - Copying an unencrypted snapshot allows encryption.
 - Snapshots of encrypted volumes are encrypted.

+> [!WARNING] Encrypt an Unencrypted EBS Volume
+> 1. Create an EBS Snapshot of the volume.
+> 2. Encrypt the EBS Snapshot(using copy).
+> 3. Create new EBS volume from the snapshot(the volume will also be encrypted).
+> 4. Now you can attach the encrypted volume to the original instance.